pytorch/pytorch/README.md

 You can use it naturally like you would use [NumPy](http://www.numpy.org/) / [SciPy](https://www.scipy.org/) / [scikit-learn](http://scikit-learn.org) etc.
 You can write your new neural network layers in Python itself, using your favorite libraries and use packages such as Cython and Numba.
-Our goal is to not reinvent the wheel where appropriate.
+Our goal is to not reinvent the wheel where appropriate .

 ### Imperative Experiences